 These types were developed to work as portable and compact projectors to use with devices including smartphones, PDAs, and digital cameras – they are never going to work outdoors for watching a movie or sports.

 Features to Consider

-So now you have a better idea on the type you should buy, what about the features?
-Please don’t just choose something because it’s second-hand and cheap, but instead consider the features you are going to need for outdoor movies and understand what they all mean.
+So now you have a better idea of the type you should buy, what about the features?
+Please don’t just choose something because it’s second-hand and cheap, but instead, consider the features you are going to need for outdoor movies and understand what they all mean.

 How bright the movie projector is will be measured in lumens.
 Projectors will range anywhere between 1,000 to 5,000 when shopping in the used market.

 If you are buying for indoor use, then most of the time you don’t really need to worry about the lumen rating of your projector as ideally, your room is going to be completely pitch black and dark.
 But things are completely different when planning for watching movies or sport outside.